 Juniper – Rosehill Ridge Trail

 No matter which trail you pick in Kamloops, you will be rewarded with beautiful scenery and a memorable experience.
-If you are looking for an outdoor lifestyle, Kamloops is the place for you, with endless opportunities and activities and beautiful sunshine all year long.
+If you want to live an outdoor lifestyle, Kamloops is the place to be, with endless opportunities and activities, as well as beautiful sunshine all year.